-The following relevant new accounting standards and interpretations are not mandatory for the December 31, 2019 reporting period and has not been early adopted by the Company:
+The following relevant new accounting standards and interpretations are not mandatory for the December 31, 2020 reporting period and has not been early adopted by the Company:

 PFRS 17, 'Insurance Contracts' (effective January 1, 2023).
 PFRS 17, 'Insurance contracts'.
 PFRS 17 was issued in May 2017 as replacement for PFRS 4, 'Insurance Contracts'.
-The Insurance Commission, through its Circular Letter 2018-69, has deferred the implementation of PFRS 17 for life insurance and non-life insurance industry to January 1, 2023.
+The Insurance Commission. through its Circular Letter 2018-69, has deferred the implementation of PFRS 17 for life insurance and non-life insurance industry to January 1, 2023.
+In view of the impact of the COVID-19 pandemic, the Insurance Commission issued Circular Letter 2020-62 dated May 18, 2020 to further defer the implementation of PFRS 17 for life and non-life insurance industries to January 1, 2025.
 PFRS 17 represents a fundamental change in the accounting framework for insurance contracts requiring liabilities to be measured at a current fulfilment value and provides a more uniform measurement and presentation approach for all insurance contracts.
-It requires a current measurement model where estimates are re-measured each reporting period.
+It requires a current measurement model where estimates are remeasured each reporting period.
 Contracts are measured using the building blocks of (1) discounted probability-weighted cash flows, (2) an explicit risk adjustment, and (3) a contractual service margin ("CSM") representing the unearned profit of the contract which is recognized as revenue over the coverage period.
 The standard allows a choice between recognizing changes in discount rates either in the income statement or directly in other comprehensive income.
 The choice is likely to reflect how insurers account for their financial assets under PFRS 9.
 An optional, simplified premium allocation approach is permitted for the liability for the remaining coverage for short duration contracts, which are often written by non-life insurers.
 The new rules will affect the financial statements and key performance indicators of all entities that issue insurance contracts or investment contracts with discretionary participation features.